Vil du fortsette å lese, velg et av alternativene nedenfor

 – One key concern for enterprises is to gain full visibility of smart connected devices.
 This is a requirement to do with both operational and security aspects.

-security they’re discovered and Patch flaws as remediate
+remediate security flaws discovered as they’re and Patch

 – If a security-related patch exists for an IoT device, that is the vendors acknowledgement of a weakness in their devices and the patch is the remediation, Pironti says.